core-wg/oscore/draft-ietf-core-object-security.md

 #### The Block Options {#block-options}

-Blockwise {{RFC7959}} is an optional feature.
-An implementation MAY support {{RFC7252}} and the Object-Security option without supporting Blockwise.
-The Block options (Block1, Block2, Size1, Size2), when Inner message fields, provide  secure message fragmentation such that each fragment can be verified.
+Block-wise {{RFC7959}} is an optional feature.
+An implementation MAY support {{RFC7252}} and the Object-Security option without supporting block-wise transfers.
+The Block options (Block1, Block2, Size1, Size2), when Inner message fields, provide secure message segmentation such that each segment can be verified.
 The Block options, when Outer message fields, enables hop-by-hop fragmentation of the OSCORE message.
 Inner and Outer block processing may have different performance properties depending on the underlying transport.
-The end-to-end integrity of the message can be verified both in case of Inner and Outer Blockwise provided all blocks are received.
+The end-to-end integrity of the message can be verified both in case of Inner and Outer Block-wise transfers provided all blocks are received.

 ##### Inner Block Options {#inner-block-options}

 The sending CoAP endpoint MAY fragment a CoAP message as defined in {{RFC7959}} before the message is processed by OSCORE.
 In this case the Block options SHALL be processed by OSCORE as Inner options ({{inner-options}}).
-The receiving CoAP endpoint SHALL process the OSCORE message according to {{inner-options}} before processing Blockwise as defined in {{RFC7959}}.
+The receiving CoAP endpoint SHALL process the OSCORE message according to {{inner-options}} before processing Block-wise as defined in {{RFC7959}}.

 ##### Outer Block Options {#outer-block-options}